Hinduism in Trinidad and Tobago

-Hinduism in Trinidad and Tobago is the second largest religion.
+Hinduism in Trinidad and Tobago is the second largest religion in the country and the largest religion amongst Indo-Trinidadians at 49.5%.
 Hindu culture arrived to Trinidad and Tobago in 1845, with the arrival of the first Indian indentured laborers, the overwhelming majority of which were Hindu.
 According to the 2011 census there were 240,100 declared Hindus in Trinidad and Tobago.